analogdevicesinc/adi_3dtof_floor_detector/README.md

     /cam1/ir_image/compressedDepth
     /cam1/compressed_floor_mask
     ```
-    As the outputs are compressed, you cannot directly see the ```compressed_floor_mask``` in the RVIZ from the Host machine as this topic is not compressed with custom algorithm.
-You need to run the *adi_3dtof_floor_detector_example_node* on the Host to machine to visualize them in RVIZ.
+    You can observe the depth and IR image outputs in the RVIZ but you cannot directly see the ```compressed_floor_mask``` in the RVIZ from the Host machine as this topic is not compressed with RVL compression algorithm.
+You need to run the *adi_3dtof_floor_detector_example_node* on the Host to machine to visualize it in RVIZ.

 <a id="build_on_host"> </a>
 ### Host Application

 The package also provides a ROS node *adi_3dtof_floor_detector_example_node* which can be used to understand how to use the output from the ADI Floor Detector algorithm.
 The *adi_3dtof_floor_detector_example_node* subscribes to the output topics of *adi_3dtof_floor_detector_node* from the device and generates the output images.
 The output image topics of *adi_3dtof_floor_detector_node* can be either compressed or uncompressed.

+:memo: *Note:*
-    *Note:* It is assumed that the correct version of ROS is installed and configured properly, if not please install the ROS from [here](http://wiki.ros.org/noetic/Installation/Ubuntu) and setup the catkin workspace by following the procedure as mentioned [here](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#:~:text=you%20installed%20ROS.-,Create%20a%20ROS%20Workspace,-catkin).
+It is assumed that the correct version of ROS is installed and configured properly, if not please install the ROS from [here](http://wiki.ros.org/noetic/Installation/Ubuntu) and setup the catkin workspace by following the procedure as mentioned [here](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment#:~:text=you%20installed%20ROS.-,Create%20a%20ROS%20Workspace,-catkin).

 1. Clone the repo and checkout the correct release branch/tag into catkin workspace/src directory
     ```bash
     $ cd ~/catkin_ws/src
     $ git clone https://github.com/analogdevicesinc/adi_3dtof_floor_detector.git -b v1.0.0
     ```

 2. Install the dependencies
     ```bash
     $ cd ~/catkin_ws/
     $ rosdep install --from-paths src -y --ignore-src
     ```

 3. Build the package
     ```bash
     $ cd ~/catkin_ws/src
     $ catkin_make -DCMAKE_BUILD_TYPE=RELEASE -DHOST_BUILD=TRUE -j2
     $ source devel/setup.bash
     ```

 4. This node can be run in 2 ways using the following command in a new terminal.

+    :memo: *Note:*
-    *Note*:Make sure that the ADI 3DToF Floor Detector node is already running on a device before running this node.
+    Make sure that the ADI 3DToF Floor Detector node is already running on a device before running this node.

     Using RVIZ,
     In adi_3dtof_floor_detector_example_rviz.launch file change the parameter
     param name=```image_transport``` to ```raw```  for raw image.
     param name=```image_transport``` to ```compressedDepth```  for compressed images.
     then run the below command.
     ```bash
     $roslaunch adi_3dtof_floor_detector adi_3dtof_floor_detector_example_rviz.launch
     ```